 A public relations manager has approximately six to eight years of experience working in PR.
-In addition to building relationships with journalists and securing media coverage for a brand, this role may also hire and manage other PR roles as well as writers and designers.
-The average salary for this role is around $70k.
+In addition to building relationships with journalists and influencers and securing media coverage for a brand, this role may also hire and manage other PR roles as well as writers and designers.
+The average salary for this role is around $62,810.

 Launching Your Own Marketing Business

 You’re not limited to working for someone else in your marketing career; many professionals get experience under their belt by working for companies of all sizes, then decide to open their own business.
-That could be a one-person content marketing business run out of your home or a PR firm with several freelance publicists.
+That could be a one-person content marketing business run out of your home or a PR firm with office space and staff.

 Starting your own business gives you the flexibility of working when you want, and to choose exactly the marketing, advertising, or PR services you want to specialize in.
 It does, however, require plenty of hard work and dedication: without the stability of a regular paycheck, you aren’t guaranteed to make a certain amount of money.